Oracle third-party support is:

 Is Third-Party Support Legal?

-U.S. courts have affirmed the legality of third-party software support in principle.
 For example, in the long-running Oracle v.
-Rimini Street litigation, the federal court explicitly held that nothing in Oracle’s customer licenses forbids hiring a third party like Rimini to provide software updates or fixes.
+Rimini Street litigation, the federal court explicitly held that nothing in Oracle’s customer licenses prohibits hiring a third party, such as Rimini, to provide software updates or fixes.

 However, there are important legal boundaries.
 The support provider must only use software and materials that the customer is entitled to under their license.
 Past cases have highlighted what is not allowed.

-A notorious example was Oracle vs. TomorrowNow (SAP), where Oracle sued SAP’s subsidiary for illegally downloading Oracle’s support materials to service SAP’s clients.
 That case ended with significant damages being awarded to Oracle.
-Similarly, in the Oracle vs. Rimini Street case, Oracle alleged that Rimini copied Oracle software and support libraries in ways that exceeded what customer licenses permitted.
+Similarly, in the Oracle vs. Rimini Street case, Oracle alleged that Rimini had copied Oracle software and support libraries in ways that exceeded the permitted scope of customer licenses.

-In other words, the customer’s right to use their licensed Oracle software includes the right to have a contractor or third party assist them.
-Still, that third party cannot use Oracle’s intellectual property in an unauthorized way (such as using one customer’s software environment to support another customer, which was one infringing practice in the Rimini case).
+Still, that third party cannot use Oracle’s intellectual property (such as using one customer’s software environment to support another customer, which was one infringing practice in the Rimini case).

-The takeaway is that as a customer, you will not violate your contract simply by hiring an independent support firm.
+The takeaway is that you will not violate your contract as a customer simply by hiring an independent support firm.
 Reputable third-party providers now operate with methods that respect Oracle’s IP.
 Oracle cannot cancel your license for using third-party support.

-How to Move to a Third-Party Support Provider:
+How to Move to a Third-Party Support Provider

 Switching from Oracle’s support to a third-party provider requires planning and due diligence.